 In February 1996, after the refreshment stop at Perth, old Charlie Kane (the team manager) settled in the mid-bus tale-telling seat before the vehicle continued towards Glasgow.

 “So far, we’ve heard stories mainly about the 1980s and 1990s.
-From my perspective, you lot have have certain advantages: training knowledge, healthy diet advice, better shoes and tracks, shorter and less difficult cross-country courses, more health and safety.
+From my perspective, you lot have had certain advantages: training knowledge, healthy diet advice, better shoes and tracks, shorter and less difficult cross-country courses, more health and safety.
 I know that running is often a hard sport for anyone who takes it seriously, but let me talk about how it was when I was much younger.

 From the mid-1940s I studied History at Glasgow University.
-The Hares and Hounds kept winning the Scottish Unis XC.
+The Hares and Hounds kept winning the Scottish Universities XC.
 They seemed a cheerful bunch so, when I was 20 in 1946, I started training and gradually became fitter, despite lacking real talent.
 Yes, that makes my age now 70 – not 95 as some of you think.

 The Scottish National at Lanark Racecourse in 1947 was a real challenge!
 Until 1962 we had to run a whole ten miles – not merely seven and a half or 10km.
 The really bad winter made it impossible to train properly on treacherous frozen slippery surfaces.
 All the football fixtures were cancelled but we carried on.
 After an overnight snowstorm, the Youths trampled out a trail for the Seniors and Juniors, who raced together.
 It was heavy going but I struggled on and was pleased just to finish, with quite a few even slower.
 After half a mile, we never saw the leaders again.
 Andy Forbes of Victoria Park AAC won both Junior and Senior titles.
 I noted that his club was second in the team contest, having won the Youth award.
 They were based at Scotstoun Showgrounds, near my family home.
 When I graduated and became a History teacher, it seemed a good idea to join Vicky Park, even though it seemed very unlikely that I could ever make the first team.